-Keidanren (Japan Business Federation) and the Japan Paper Association both support the creation of a lowcarbon society, and the Nippon Paper Group, as a member of both organizations, is actively working to reduce emissions of greenhouse gases.
+The Japan Federation of Economic Organizations and Japan Paper Association both support the creation of a low-carbon society.
+As a member of both organizations, Nippon Paper Group is actively working to reduce emissions of greenhouse gases through our Environmental Action Plan, which is intended to fight global warming across every stage of our business activities.